zeroc-ice/ice-demos/swift/README.md

 To use the Slice for Swift and Slice for C++ Slice compilers from the source distribution you must set `ICE_HOME` environment variable before running `carthage update`.

-### Building the demos using XCode
+### Building the demos

 Open project file `demos.xcodeproj` to build the sample programs.

-The demos are configured to use the `Ice` and `PromiseKit` frameworks from Carthage builds and the Slice for Swift compiler from the binary distribution, to build the sample programs using the Slice for Swift compiler from a source distribution you must set `ICE_HOME` environment variable before starting XCode.
+The demos are configured to use the `Ice` and `PromiseKit` frameworks from Carthage builds and the Slice for Swift compiler from the binary distribution, to build the sample programs using the Slice for Swift compiler from a source distribution you must set `ICE_HOME` environment variable before starting Xcode.

 ### Running the Demos

-For most demos, you can simply run `client` and `server` in separate command prompt windows.
+For most demos, you can simply run `server` and `client` in separate command prompt windows.
 Refer to the README.md file in each demo directory for the exact usage instructions.